barrieca/KRR_Project/README.md

 #### Data Cleaning
 All of the data cleaning code can be found within `TripleGenerator.py`.
-A TripleGenerator object is created within `main.py`, which takes in a list of csv files which are cleaning and for which triples are generated.
+A TripleGenerator object is created within `main.py`, which takes in a list of csv files which are cleaned and from which triples are generated.

 The first step of the data cleaning pipeline is to remove accented characters, asterisks, and apostrophes from each of the csv files we are working with.
 We found that these characters will cause multiple issues throughout